MeeWha Alana Lee: Acting career

 Lee came to acting late, as a way to honor the memory of her younger son, Alan, a film student who died in 2014.

 She gained attention in movies such as Five Stars and on the stage.
 Her performance as a loving but stern grandmother in Parked in America garnered praise for her portrayal of a "wise advisor" to the main character.

 In 2021, she appeared in the Netflix series, The Chair with Sandra Oh, harkening back to her academic career.
-According to Lee, she was cast in part because Oh wanted her to help "tell the story of academia, immigrants, women and especially women of color.”
+According to Lee, she was cast in part because Oh wanted her to help "tell the story of academia, immigrants, women and especially women of color."

 In 2022, she played the title role in the Sam Raimi film, Umma opposite Sandra Oh and Fivel Stewart.
 While her performance was lauded, the film was met with mixed reviews, many of which criticized the use of Korean imagery as "other".

+Her performance in the 2025 film, G20 (film), garnered praise, being called the "unexpected" or "lowkey" MVP by several critics, while others praised her chemistry with lead Viola Davis or suggested that her character should be given a "sidequel".